-Lightspeed’s cofounders on their 17-year-long “overnight” success story
+Lightspeed’s co-founders on their 17-year-long ‘overnight’ success story

 HelloFresh is launching a wine club, taking a page from the Blue Apron playbook

-Lightspeed Venture Partners is having quite a year, between the sale of AppDynamics to Cisco for for $3.7 billion on the eve of its IPO (Lightspeed wrote its first check); to the March sale of publicly traded Nimble Storage to Hewlett Packard Enterprise for just north of $1 billion in cash; to the IPO of the enterprise software company Mulesoft in March (the company is now valued at $2.8 billion); to the March IPO of the consumer tech company Snap, which is currently valued at $28 billion, despite a terrible earnings call earlier today.
+Lightspeed Venture Partners is having quite a year, between the sale of AppDynamics to Cisco for $3.7 billion on the eve of its IPO (Lightspeed wrote its first check); to the March sale of publicly traded Nimble Storage to Hewlett Packard Enterprise for just north of $1 billion in cash; to the IPO of the enterprise software company MuleSoft in March (the company is now valued at $2.8 billion); to the March IPO of the consumer tech company Snap, which is currently valued at $28 billion, despite a terrible earnings call earlier today.
 (Lightspeed famously wrote the company its first check and remains its second largest outside shareholder.)

 Other exits look to be coming up fast, too.
 According to Bloomberg, for example, men’s retailer Bonobos is in talks with Walmart.
 Meanwhile, the personal styling service Stitch Fix is reportedly weighing an IPO.

 Success is nothing new for Lightspeed, though its string of hits has certainly helped cement its status as one of Silicon Valley’s most elite firms.
-To learn a little more about the firm’s earliest days, how exactly it helps startups, and whether it thinks the pace of innovation right now can keep up with the amount of capital flooding into the market, investor Semil Shah of the seed-stage firm Haystack sat down with Lightspeed cofounders Ravi Mhatre and Barry Eggers at a StrictlyVC event late last week.
+To learn a little more about the firm’s earliest days, how exactly it helps startups, and whether it thinks the pace of innovation right now can keep up with the amount of capital flooding into the market, investor Semil Shah of the seed-stage firm Haystack sat down with Lightspeed co-founders Ravi Mhatre and Barry Eggers at a StrictlyVC event late last week.
 You can check out a bit of video from that sit-down below.
 Here are other outtakes from the conversation that you might find interesting.
 Their chat has been edited for length and clarity.

 SS: When you started Lightspeed, what was the mood like in the Valley?